eebmagic/CS_4641_Project/index.md

-# Predicting housing prices of counties in the US given demographic data:
+# Predicting Housing Prices in US Counties from US Census Data and Other Local Features:
 ## Members:
 - Ethan Bolton
 - Carlo Casas